pbychikhin/email-manager/Postgres/DB_func_ref.md

 * _CheckTransactionIsolation(sp_action_name TEXT, sp_levels_allowed TEXT[]) RETURNS VOID_
 `sp_action_name` is a string describing the action is being performed so the control process can get sensible diagnostic message.
 `sp_levels_allowed` is an array or isolation levels allowed.
+Checks if the current isolation level meets requirements.
 Does not return.
 Raises an exception with hint which has to be caught by the control process.